 Acting chair of the Prospects accreditation board, Sue Thacker, added, ‘Both the Assessor and the Accreditation Board noted many areas of good and outstanding practice in a very strong CEIAG programme.
 The Board also agreed with the positive comments from the Assessor regarding the support for CEIAG from the senior leadership team, and how this contributes to making sure that careers work is embedded firmly into the life of the academy.’

 The award can be seen in main reception and on the careers section of the academy website.
-The award will stand for three years until July 2020.
+The award will stand until July 2021.

 Please use the link below to view the information outlining ‘Outwood Academy Stable Careers Programme’…